mimiro-io/datahub/DOCUMENTATION.md

 mim acl add <client-id> -f acls.json
 ```

-On the client datahub it is necessary to upload a provider config that can be referenced from jobs that need to access the remote data hub.
+On the client data hub it is necessary to upload a provider config that can be referenced from jobs that need to access the remote data hub.

 This can be done with the following: